ryan-inman/post-install-config/README.md

 <br />

 <p>
-Click Agents -> Departments -> Add New Department.
+Go to Admin Panel -> Agents -> Departments -> Add New Department.
 Name the new department "System Administrators" and click Create Dept.
 </p>
 <br />